Skip to main content

 What is a Merchant?

-A Merchant in the GrailPay ACH API is a business entity that has completed Know Your Business (KYB) verification and is eligible to receive or process ACH payments.
+A Merchant in the GrailPay Payments API is a business entity that has met GrailPay’s compliance requirements and is eligible to receive or process ACH payments.
 Merchants typically operate within a vendor’s ecosystem and are often attributed to specific billing events and revenue-sharing flows.
 Once onboarded, a merchant is uniquely identified by a uuid associated with the user record.
 This identifier is required for actions such as initiating attributing billable events and retrieving usage data.

 Step 1: Collect Merchant Information